Shivanand889/Gesture-Detection/README.md

 For testing the code , the gesture image and test vedio path can be changed in the code in line 43 , 44 (otherwise it will run on the images and vedio provided in the inputs folder).

-For changing the output path of the file , line no. 80 can be changed
+For changing the output path , line no. 80 can be changed